shreyas957/My-Obsidian-Vault/The Mind’s Eye/04 - Learning Notes/Spring Notes/Introduction To Spring.md

 ## Spring MVC :
+Spring MVC, as many other web frameworks, is designed around the front controller pattern where a central `Servlet`, the `DispatcherServlet`, provides a shared algorithm for request processing, while actual work is performed by configurable delegate components.
+This model is flexible and supports diverse workflows.
 ### Inversion of control (IoC):
 -> Before IoC and dependency injection, there was very tight coupling between objects.
 We needed to manage the objects.